 The COVID-19 pandemic started to become widespread in the Philippines in early March 2020 and its impact has been continuing until the date of the approval of these financial statements.
-The measures taken by the government to contain the virus have affected the economic conditions and the Company's business operations.
+In 2022, the country's economic status improved because of reopening of local and international travels and loosening of health and safety protocols and restrictions.
+Demand and supply of products are slowly returning to pre-pandemic levels.
+As a result, overall continuing impact of the COVID-19 pandemic to the Company is continuously improving and Company's operations is slowly going back to its pre-pandemic levels.